Owner - Trainer

 and agility, breed handling, and more.

-7,200 sq. ft training center that includes a small store and a dog wash with grooming
+Sq.
+Ft. training center that includes a small specialty store and a dog wash with a

-options.
-My love of dog training, the many years spent teaching, along with learning a
+professional groomer.
+My love of dog training, the many years spent teaching, along with

-variety of training skills and methods, has helped me to build a business I am very proud of
+learning a variety of training skills and methods, has helped me to build a business I am very

-personal training challenges are Australian Shepherds, Tiger, Lovie, and 3 year old, Rory.
+training challenges are Australian Shepherds, Tiger, Lovie, and 6 year old, Rory.
+Tiger has

-Tiger has worked in agility, rally and obedience, where he has earned several High In Trial
+worked in agility, rally and obedience, where he has earned several High In Trial rally

 conformation classes and has herding titles.
-Puppy, Rory, is the love of my life and is in
+Rory, is the love of my life and is in training to

-training to show in all areas - herding, obedience, rally, tracking, and conformation.
-At the
+show in all areas - herding, obedience, rally, tracking, and agility.
+At the ASCA 2015 National

-ASCA 2015 National Specialty, he Qualified in the Most Versatile Aussie Competition... at 1.5
+Specialty, he Qualified in the Most Versatile Aussie Competition... at 1.5 years of age!
+Two

 An “adoptee” that has joined my “pack”, is Teddy, a Scottish Terrier.
 Teddy is training in